 Furthermore, the bill stipulates that health professionals must conduct an in-person examination of a patient before initiating any irreversible medical procedures.
-This requirement is intended to ensure patient safety and uphold a standard of care in telehealth practices.
-The provisions outlined in the bill are set to take effect on September 1, 2025.
+This requirement aims to ensure patient safety and uphold the standard of care in telehealth practices.
+The provisions outlined in this bill are set to take effect on September 1, 2025.

 Statutes affected: